How To Thread A Sewing Machine – guide with pictures

 Step 2: Put the Needle Up

 Turn the handwheel on the side of the sewing machine towards you until the needle is fully up.
 Newer sewing machines often have a small line or mark on them.
-When this mark is visible at the top of the handwheel, the needle will be in the right position.
+The needle will be in the right position when this mark is visible at the top of the handwheel.

 Step 3: Positioning the Thread Spool